heidihendry/camelot/README.md

 **Linux**: Double click `camelot-desktop.sh`

 After 10 seconds, Camelot should appear in a new tab in your web browser.
-If Camelot doesn't open automatically, you can access it via your web browser be browsing to:
+If Camelot doesn't open automatically, you can access it via your web browser by browsing to:

 ```
 http://localhost:5341/